cloudflare/cloudflare-docs/content/workers/tutorials/create-finetuned-chatgpt-ai-models-with-r2/index.md

 In this section, we define the route and function responsible for handling file uploads.

-The `POST /files` route listens for POST requests with a query parameter `file`, representing a filename of an uploaded fine-tune document in R2.
+The `GET /files` route listens for GET requests with a query parameter `file`, representing a filename of an uploaded fine-tune document in R2.
 The function uses the `createFile` function to manage the file upload process.

 In `createFile`, we read the file from R2 and convert it to a `File` object.
 We then use the OpenAI API to upload the file and return the response.